Japillow/Stella/README.md

 The _App_ runs a monitoring thread per _Website_, which fetches new data (by pinging the server) at each website's given `check_interval`, updates several website stats, and eventually creates an _Alert_.

+Each new ping and update is in O(1), appart for the edge case where the maximum (or minimum) of the stats ).

 The Dashboard is based on the curses library, and refreshes upon user input, or every so often (see `CONSOLE_REFRESH_INTERVAL`).
+The access to all of the stats is in O(1)

 ### Testing

 Currently, there are only tests for the alerting functionality as well as some stats computation is tested.
 In order to test the alerting functionality, we simulate a server being down and being back up (using mocking functions).

+## Documentation

+Documentation is available at [Read the Docs](https://stella-monitoring.readthedocs.io)

 ### Projet structure